corda/corda-docs-portal/content/en/tutorials/corda/5.0-dev-preview-1/os/build-basic-cordapp/c5-basic-cordapp-contract.md

 ### Check your work

-Once you've written the `BoardingTicketContract`, check your code against the sample below.
-Your code should look like this:
+Once you've written the `BoardingTicketContract`, your code should look like this:

 ```kotlin
 package net.corda.missionMars.contracts